Do Go On - 163 - WW2 Badass Audie Murphy

 So I think at this point you can probably leave the cupboard.

-If the general knows you can't like the cupboard.
-Okay, yep.
+I can't like the cupboard.

-considering the long-running joke we have,
+Matt, this weirdly makes sense considering the long-running joke we have, well, joke, theory,

-well, joke, theory that Dave's girlfriend is a broom.
+that Dave's girlfriend is a broom.

 This makes sense.

-Oh, yeah, it's a broom cupboard.
+Oh yeah, it's a broom cupboard.

 Did you say joke?

-Yeah, I said joke and then I was like,
+Yeah, I said joke and then I was like, well, it's not a joke.

-It goes all the way to the top.
+Conspiracy theory, it goes all the way to the top.

-but yeah, maybe a broom.
+I was thinking Mop, but yeah, maybe a broom.

 Multiple.